openhab/openhab1-addons/bundles/binding/org.openhab.binding.mqtt/README.md

 | `<broker>`.async | true | true or false.
 Defines if messages are published asynchronously or synchronously. |
 | `<broker>`.keepAlive | 60 | Integer.
 Defines the keep alive interval in seconds. |

-where `<broker>` is an a lias name for the MQTT broker.
+where `<broker>` is an alias name for the MQTT broker.
 This is the name you can use in the item binding configurations afterwards.

 ### Example Configurations